 The first step of the project is to make the mirrored frame part of the kaleidoscope.
 You’ll need reflective paper, cardboard, and if you want, some decorative scrapbook paper.
 Plus the tape and the paper straw.

-- Print and cut out the templates for reflective paper, cardboard, and scrapbook paper.
+- Print and cut out the templates for the reflective paper, cardboard, and scrapbook paper.

 - Lay the template on a piece of cardboard, draw around, and cut out.
 Repeat for the scrapbook paper and reflective paper.